-A user is a person who uses the SMS software on an SMS client PC.
+A user is a person who uses the Symmetry software on a Symmetry client PC.
 There are two stages to setting up users:

-- Use the "Maintenance/User & Preferences/Roles" screen to define one or more user roles.
-Each role (e.g. System Manager) specifies a set of permissions to the screens of the Security Management Software. - 2.
+- 1. Use the "Maintenance/User & Preferences/Roles" screen to define one or more user roles.
+Each role (e.g. System Manager) specifies a set of permissions to the screens of the Symmetry Software. - 2.
 Use the "Maintenance/User & Preferences/Accounts" screen to create the user's account, which specifies the user's login name, password and role.